tschuehly/htmx-supabase-spring-boot-starter/README.md

 ``anonKey``, ``databasePassword`` and ``jwtSecret`` are sensitive properties, you should set these with environment variables.

+You need to set the Site URL and the Redirect URL in your supabase dashboard as well.
+You can find them at Authentication -> URL Configuration.
+If you didn't mess with the ``server.port`` property you should set it to: `http://localhost:8080`

 Now you can get started with integrating the Authentication.
 The Supabase Postgres Database is automatically configured for you.